Further Schisms and the "Mormon War in Illinois"

 The Mormon Schism

-Meanwhile at Nauvoo, the conflict between Mormons and non-Mormons escalated into what is sometimes called the "Mormon War in Illinois."
+At Nauvoo, the conflict between Mormons and non-Mormons escalated into what is sometimes called the "Mormon War in Illinois."
 Latter Day Saints in outlying areas were driven from their homes and gathered to Nauvoo for protection.
-The Illinois state legislature voted to revoke Nauvoo's charter and the city began to operate extra-legally.
-By the end of 1845 it became clear that no peace was possible, and Young and the Twelve negotiated a truce so that the Latter Day Saints could prepare to abandon the city.
+The Illinois state legislature voted to revoke Nauvoo's charter and the city began to operate illegally.
+By the end of 1845, it became clear that no peace was possible, and Young and the Twelve negotiated a truce so that the Latter Day Saints could prepare to abandon the city.
 The winter of 1845-46 saw the enormous preparations for the Mormon Exodus across the Great Plains.

 Others remained unaffiliated, however, and in 1863 a group of Latter Day Saints from Illinois and Indiana united under the leadership of Granville Hedrick and reclaimed the name of the movement's original organization, the " Church of Christ."
 This group was the first group of Latter Day Saints to return to Independence, Missouri, to "redeem Zion."
-They are now headquartered on the original Temple Lot there and are known as the Church of Christ (Temple Lot).
+They are headquartered on the Temple Lot and are known as the Church of Christ (Temple Lot).